itchannel/fordpass-ha/info.md

 - Compass Direction is now an attribute under the device_tracker entity
 - Handle missing countdownTimer variable
 - Handle missing events dictionary
 - Temporary fix for elveh errors
+- Added more Trip Data to elVeh (will asses to determine if previous Trip scores can be removed)
+  - Trip Speed Score
+  - Trip Deceleration Score
+  - Trip Acceleration Score
+  - Trip Electrical Efficiency (unsure what this value is, adding it to get more data)
 ### Version 1.60
 - Versioning issue 1.59 is 1.60
 ### Version 1.59